rickellis/Arch-Linux-Install-Guide/README.md

 ### Disable Fast Start

-If you are dual botting with Windows turn off Fast Start.
-Fast Start puts Windows into hybernation when you power off.
+If you are dual booting with Windows turn off Fast Start.
+Fast Start puts Windows into hibernation when you power off.
 Because some systems are still active during hibernation, booting into Linux can cause various problems.

 ---